-As previously described, the overcurrent protection of the ISL6262A is related to the droop voltage.
-Previously we have calculated that the droop voltage = ILoadR{droop}, where R{droop} is the load line slope specified as 0.0021 (V/A) in the Intel IMVP-6+ specification.
-Knowing this relationship, the overcurrent protection threshold can be set up as a voltage droop level.
-Knowing this voltage droop level, one can program in the appropriate drop across the ROC resistor.
-This voltage drop will be referred to as Voc.
-Once the droop voltage is greater than Voc, the PWM drives will turn off and PGOOD will go low.
+As previously described, the overcurrent protection of the ISL6266A is related to the droop voltage.
+Previously the droop voltage was calculated as $I{Load}{}^R{droop}$, where R{droop} is the load line slope specified as 0.0021 (V/A) in the Intel IMVP-6+ specification.
+Knowing this relationship, the overcurrent protection threshold can be programmed as an equivalent droop voltage droop.
+Knowing the voltage droop level allows the user to program the appropriate drop across the R{OC} resistor.
+This voltage drop will be referred to as